Tanksteezy/Highlighted_Work/Fireball_TestPlan.md

   </p4>

   Methods and Constraints
-  ○ The gudelines are the test plan itself inlvovling the objective and environments ○Extent of Testing
+  * The gudelines are the test plan itself inlvovling the objective and environments
+  * Extent of Testing
   Full testing to ensure the existing functionalities work fine.
-  ○Constraints
+  * Constraints
   **Interface** - completely self-contained, such as movement of data between systems.

   **Test Function Relationship: